Liberica Coffee Beans | (All You Wanna Know!)

 What is Liberica Coffee?

-Coffea Liberica is a unique species of coffee separate from the two most popular types – Arabica and Robusta.
+Coffea liberica is a unique species of coffee distinct from the two most popular types: Arabica and Robusta.
 The beans have a distinctive oval shape with uneven sides.
 While other coffee plants grow like short, bushy shrubs, Liberica has a very tall structure, growing up to 18 meters like an actual tree!

 Liberica is also considered the sturdiest of all coffee plants, with extra resistance to diseases, pests, and weather fluctuations.
 The leaves and cherries that grow on Liberica trees are noticeably bigger and elongated.